PMP Vs. PRINCE2: Which Certification to Choose?June 27, 2021 2022-08-16 7:39

 Why Choose PMP® Certification?

-The Project Management Professional (PMP®) Certification has gain popularity in the USA, Europe, and Asia.
+The Project Management Professional (PMP®) Certification has gained popularity in the USA, Europe, and Asia.
 PMP® Certification aims to verify your knowledge of the best practices and principles of project management.

 What Is PRINCE2®?